JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 According to the paper\dcite{DBLP:journals/corr/HeinrichS16}, here, the RL agent is default as `QBasedPolicy` with `CircularArraySARTTrajectory.` The SL agent is default as `BehaviorCloningPolicy` with `ReservoirTrajectory.` So you can customize the agent under the restriction and test the algo on any interested multi-agent game. **Note that** if the game's states can't be used as the network's input, you need to [wrap](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/50756bbe9e1925a9320d1abdbbc6255c1b4a27f1/src/ReinforcementLearningEnvironments/src/environments/wrappers/StateTransformedEnv.jl#L9) them before using the algorithm.

 Here is one experiment [`JuliaRL_NFSP_KuhnPoker.jl`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/docs/experiments/experiments/NFSP/JuliaRL_NFSP_KuhnPoker.jl) as one usage example, which tests the algorithm on the Kuhn Poker game.
-Since the type of states in the existing [`KuhnPokerEnv`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/639717388fb41199c98b90406bea76232bc6294d/src/ReinforcementLearningEnvironments/src/environments/examples/KuhnPokerEnv.jl#L1) in `ReinforcementLearningEnvironments.jl` is `tuple`, I simply encode the state just like the following:
+Since the type of states in the existing [`KuhnPokerEnv`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/639717388fb41199c98b90406bea76232bc6294d/src/ReinforcementLearningEnvironments/src/environments/examples/KuhnPokerEnv.jl#L1) in `ReinforcementLearningEnvironments.jl` is the `tuple` of symbols, I simply encode the state just like the following:
 ```Julia
 env = KuhnPokerEnv()
 wrapped_env = StateTransformedEnv(